 Why are so many educators across the United States and around the world interested in this teaching method?

 PBL makes school more engaging for students

 Today’s students, more than ever, often find school to be boring and meaningless.
 In PBL students are active, not passive; a project engages their hearts and minds, and provides real-world relevance for learning.

 PBL improves learning

-PBL improves learning.
 After completing a project, students understand content more deeply, remember what they learn and retain it longer than is often the case with traditional instruction.
-Because of this, students who gain content knowledge with PBL are better able to apply what they know and can do to new situations.
+Because of this, students who gain content knowledge with PBL are better able to apply to new situations what they know and can do.

-PBL helps address standards.
-The Common Core and other present-day standards emphasize real-world application of knowledge and skills, and the development of success skills such as critical thinking/problem solving, collaboration, communication in a variety of media, and speaking and presentation skills.
+The Common Core and other current standards emphasize real-world application of knowledge and skills and the development of success skills, such as critical thinking/problem-solving, collaboration, communication in a variety of media, and speaking and presentation skills.
 PBL is an effective way to meet these goals.